jkunimune/nibasa/misc.md

 stress: unmarked
 middle chinese ŋ -> g
-well, but it's lost before a yod in cantonese... words with velar nasal include stone, ideology, and jade sh -> s proper names should be spelled as they are in Mandarin, except that j, q, and x should go to z, g, c, k, s, and h as usual
+well, but it's lost before a yod in cantonese... words with ŋ include stone, ideology, and jade middle chinese ɦ -> ◌ mandarin sh -> s, zh -> z, ch -> c proper names should be spelled as they are in Mandarin, except that j, q, and x should go to z, g, c, k, s, and h as usual

 ## Dutch